SemanticBeeng/lms-clean/report.md

 ## Type shadowing

 The convenient benefit of using dsl.A is that once the dsl is imported, we can shadow the type A by dsl.A.
 For instance, dsl.Int shadows scala.Int.
-This is specially useful to write meta-programs for which the lifted type of A, dsl.A, is the most common meaning of the type A.
+This is especially useful to write meta-programs for which the lifted type of A, dsl.A, is the most common meaning of the type A.

 ## Typeclass overloading